timyiu478/ben-or-consensus/instructions.md

 ## 2. Implement the algorithm

-For this step you will need to make use of the ressources provided in the `README.md` file in order to implement a working version of the Ben-Or consensus algorithm.

 There are a few constraints you should keep in mind to validate the different tests:

 - Nodes listen to request on the port defined by `BASE_NODE_PORT` + nodeId, which for the basic configuration, means that node #0 will have the port 3000, #1 the port 3001, etc,